Updated to include support for WireGuard on iOS. This review was originally published April 5, 2018.

 Below the surface, Mullvad uses the OpenVPN protocol and lacks support for the (weaker) L2TP/IPSec and PPTP protocols.
 It does offer a SOCKS5 proxy service for customers (such as connoisseurs of foreign TV) who want to simply disguise their geographic locations, not encrypt their internet traffic.

-However, if you're using a Linux machine or an open-source router, Mullvad suggests that you help it test the new open-source WireGuard VPN protocol, which is still being developed.
-As of this writing in early March 2018, Mullvad has 15 WireGuard servers running in 11 countries.
+However, if you're using iOS, a Linux machine, or an open-source router, Mullvad suggests that you help it test the new open-source WireGuard VPN protocol, which is still being developed.
+As of this writing in December 2018, Mullvad has 49 WireGuard servers running in 23 countries.

-Currently, Mullvad operates 182 servers in 58 cities and 29 (mostly highly developed) countries across the globe.
-That's far less than PIA's nearly 3,200 servers worldwide, but Mullvad says it owns its servers rather than renting them.
+Currently, Mullvad operates about 350 servers in 36 (mostly highly developed) countries across the globe.
+That's far less than PIA's nearly 3,200 servers worldwide, but Mullvad says it owns most of its servers rather than renting them.
 Like most VPN services, Mullvad lacks servers in Russia and China.

 Features and Interface